A Log Home Without the Logs?

 - Cedar shake siding – is very popular for that rustic look or as an accent.

-Structural Insulated Panel Homes
+Structural Insulated Panel Homes with Log Cabin Siding

 This will result in the look of a D-log profile for a solid log, which is milled with a round side to the outside and a flat side on the inside.
 When you walk in the door, you will insist this is a “real” log home.

-Low Maintenance Siding
+Low Maintenance Log Cabin Siding

-No discussion of log siding would be complete without considering the low maintenance aspects of vinyl log cabin siding and steel log siding.
+Even though wood log cabin is my favorite, no discussion of log siding would be complete without considering the low maintenance aspects of vinyl log cabin siding and steel log siding.

 Steel log siding also offers these benefits.
 In addition, unlike many other siding options, steel is a noncombustible product and meets even the most stringent building codes.